 We've got Answers.
 Ask Phil

 Vicky, I doubt very much that there's anything inherently more dangerous about flying RBA in the current climate.
-It may even be less of a risk as Islamic ex... read more »almost 5 years ago
+It may even be less of a risk as Islamic ex... read more »about 5 years ago